Paula Devine

-Paula Devine is a former educator and politician from California.
-Devine is a former mayor and current member of city council in Glendale, California.
+Paula Devine is a former educator and politician from California, United States.
+Devine is a former mayor and member of the Glendale City Council in Glendale, California.

 Education

 Devine earned a master's degree in education administration from California State University, Los Angeles.

 Career

 Devine is a former teacher and coach at San Gabriel High School.

-Devine is a former guest lecturer in Women's Studies Program at Glendale Community College.
+She is a former guest lecturer in Women's Studies Program at Glendale Community College.

 On June 3, 2014, Devine won the special election and became a member of city council in Glendale, California.
-Devine received 33.69% of the votes.
+She received 33.69% of the votes.
 Devine replaced Frank Quintero, who was appointed to replace Rafi Manoukian, who was elected as the city treasurer.

-In 2015, as an incumbent, Devine won the election and continued serving as a member of the city council for Glendale, California.
+In 2015, as an incumbent, Devine won the election and continued serving as a member of the city council for Glendale.

-In April 2016, Devine became the mayor of Glendale, California, until April 2017.
+In April 2016, she became the mayor of Glendale until April 2017.